opendatasoft/ods-documentation/source/sourcing_and_processing_data/processing.rst

 Geocode with PDOK
 ~~~~~~~~~~~~~~~~~~~

-This processor allows you to geocode addresses in Netherlands by using the PDOK service.
+This processor allows you to geocode addresses in the Netherlands by using the PDOK service.

 It takes the following parameters: